LeulShiferaw/EyeExercise/README.md

 ## Description

 One of our projects for the MIT Full Stack Developement boot camp.
-This program makes to eyeballs follow the cursor around.
+This program makes two eyeballs follow the cursor around automatically.

 ## How to run